chesterxgchen/spa/README.md

 managed by other libraries.
 Spa only concerns the JDBC query.

-Known Issue
+<h1> Known Issue </h1>

 Downcastng such as converting Long value to Int value doesn't work when returning query value.
+For example,
-     For example, select count(*) from mytable.
-The count(*) value is a Long object.
+<pre><code> select count(*) from mytable. </code></pre>
+The count value is a Long object.
 But I know the number can be represented by Int value, so I told Spa to give me the Int by passing the classOf[Int] in the query.
 But this will fail.
 You can work around by pass classOf[Long] and then call value.toInt